ragulnd/gitnewfolder/README.md

-new project of the git
+New project of the Gitfolder